craiga/craiga/_posts/2026-04-02-django-makemigrations-update.markdown

 # my_app.migrations.0002_my_migration
 ```

-I suspect this is the reason the new migration is created with the… `_updated` suffix; the existing migration needs to be left untouched so that the user can copy over functions.
+I suspect this is the reason the new migration is created with the `_updated` suffix; the existing migration needs to be left untouched so that the user can copy over functions.

 I suspect other operations are handled similarly, but I haven't tested them.